 For example, a person who has had skin cancer removed might then have reconstructive surgery, a type of plastic surgery, to restore the area to its original appearance.
 Surgeries to correct a cleft palate or lip, or to repair a nose that was damaged in an accident, are two more examples of reconstructive plastic surgeries that are performed for more than just cosmetic reasons.

 When you are interviewing surgeons and looking for a doctor to perform a specific surgery, it's worth it to check his credentials before deciding to work with him.
 The American Board of Facial Plastic and Reconstructive Surgery makes it relatively easy to check up on your doctor.
 You can visit the board's website and type in the name of your surgeon.
 If he is certified, his name will show up on the list of search results.
 If not, you'll know to start the search over and find a new surgeon.

-In Central Florida, Ross A Clevens, MD, FACS has the distinction of being the only practicing, board certified facial plastic surgeon in the area.
+In Central Florida, Ross A Clevens, MD, FACS has the distinction of being the most experienced board certified and fellowship trained facial plastic surgeon in the area.
 Whether you are looking for a doctor to perform a cosmetic procedure, such as a facelift, or are in need of reconstructive surgery after skin cancer or another issue, you can count on Dr. Clevens to have the experience and expertise needed to perform your procedure.
 With more than 20 years practicing in Central Florida, Dr. Clevens is an award-winning Harvard-trained facial plastic surgery specialist who has performed thousands of procedures during his career.